MosaabMuhammed/DS-Map/6_R Language/tutorial.md

 ## Load from csv file
 # we use stringsAsFactors=FALSE to treat strings as strings not factors
+# Note: Factor means a categorical variable that has different flavors or levels.
 statesInfo <- read.csv('stateData.csv', stringsAsFactors=FALSE)
 ~~~
 </p>